-Biomcare is participating in the large NORDIC-SUN clinical trial by applying our infrastructure for sample collection, data processing and integrated analysis, with the aim to identify key microbial factors that can help us understand why some patients respond well while others do not respond or develop severe side effects.
-The large clinical dataset we obtain from this study will be the largest microbiome dataset for studying the response to Immune Checkpoint Inibitors.
+Biomcare is participating in the large NORDIC-SUN clinical trial by applying our infrastructure for sample collection, data processing, and integrated analysis, to identify key microbial factors that can help us understand why some patients respond well while others do not respond or develop severe side effects.
+The large clinical dataset we obtain from this study will be the largest microbiome dataset for studying the response to Immune Checkpoint Inhibitors.

 Research initiatives and collaborations

 Biomcare actively supports and engages in research initiatives that bring the value of the microbiome closer to the clinic.
-We are always open for discussions of possible collaborations and to make our microbiome expertise available for research initiatives.
+We are always open to discussions of possible collaborations and to making our microbiome expertise available for research initiatives.

 If you are planning or currently undertaking a clinical trial of a compound that might be influenced by the gut microbiome, we would like to hear from you.
-Such a drug is likely orally ingested, and might depend on or effect the physiological structures, cells, metabolites or hormones that are linked to the gut microbiome.
-Alternatively, the drug might be known to have variable drug response not explained by human genetics.
+Such a drug is likely orally ingested and might depend on or affect the physiological structures, cells, metabolites, or hormones that are linked to the gut microbiome.
+Alternatively, the drug might be known to have variable drug responses not explained by human genetics.